rollchains/spawn/README.md

 # Attempt to run a command
 spawn help

-# Potential workaround if spawn is immediately killed when attempting run "spawn help" on a m* macbook.
-# This may happen because of an xcode16 update.
-# To work around this as a temporary measure please change this line in the Make file.
-LD_FLAGS = -X main.SpawnVersion=$(VERSION)
-# to
-LD_FLAGS = -X main.SpawnVersion=$(VERSION) -s -w

 # If you get "command 'spawn' not found", add to path.
 # Run the following in your terminal to test
 # Then add to ~/.bashrc (linux / windows) or ~/.zshrc (mac)